 There are no National Cycle Network (NCN) routes (OS Maps), walking routes listed on WalkHighlands (WalkHighlands), or Core Paths (Scotland's Environment) within the scheme extent.
-There are also no paved footpaths, bus stops or other pedestrian facilities, along the A87 within the scheme extent.
-One roadside parking area is located approximately 280m from the southern scheme extent, which is also a start point for multiple walking routes (WalkHighlands).
+However, the NCN route 7 runs parallel to the south of the scheme, approximately 2m at its closest.
+The route is only partially screened along the scheme extent.
+There are no paved footpaths, bus stops or other pedestrian facilities along the A9 within the scheme extent.